WomenStrong International Publishes Handy Online Resource for Working with Girls

 The power of the group cannot be overestimated, as a high-energy fuel driving sustainable social change.
 Within the safe, heartening structure afforded by being in a circle of her peers, a girl can learn to know, honor, and respect her body.
 She will come to understand their family, community, and the world around her, and she and her colleagues can learn to respect and open their minds to new information and new opportunities.
 They will study their future options, consider the obstacles to achieving their goals, and learn when and how to use and raise their voices to speak out for what’s right, for their right to be safe, for their right to thrive.

 Strong Girls Make Strong Women celebrates this opportunity to empower girls through their participation and membership in a sisterhood that enables them to learn, grow, and stretch their wings.
 Based on the work of WomenStrong member organizations with more than 9,000 girls in India, Kenya, Ghana, and Haiti, our Handbook incorporates as well best practices documented by leading scholars, practitioners, and research institutions worldwide.
-Strong Girls is now downloadable either in full, or module by module, as needed, from the link here or from our website, at www.womenstrong.org; hard copies are also available upon request, at email@example.com.
+Strong Girls is now downloadable either in full, or module by module, as needed, from the link here; hard copies are also available upon request, at [email protected]

 As a global women’s organization, all of us at WomenStrong International are deeply committed to girls’ ability to realize their rights, lead healthy and fulfilling lives, and play a positive, determinative role in our future.
 We are honored to take our first step along our 2019 journey to gender justice by making this helpful resource readily available to all who share this commitment and this journey.